-Preparing pre-service teachers as emancipatory action researchers in a teacher education programme
+Preparing pre-service teachers as emancipatory and participatory action researchers in a teacher education programme

 CITATION: Esau, O. 2013.
 Preparing pre-service teachers as emancipatory action researchers in a teacher education programme.
 South African Journal of Education, 33(4), Art. #828, doi:10.15700/201412171327.